An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Online Updated Test and its Variations

-in distribution when all blocks of data follow the proportional hazards model with the same covariate parameters. \end{thm}
+in distribution when all data blocks follow the PH model with the same covariate parameters. \end{thm}

-The proof of this theorem is provided in the Appendix.
-The asymptotic distribution is valid for any stage of the updating process if each subset is not very small and the null hypothesis is true.
+The proof is provided in Web Appendix~A. The asymptotic distribution is valid for any stage of the updating process if each subset is not very small and the null hypothesis is true.
 This means that the type one error rate is always well maintained.
 As more data accumulate along the updating procedure, the test statistic gains more power.
-If $n_k$'s are different, the asymptotic result is still valid under mild some condition, for example, $\max_k n_k / \min_k n_k = O(1)$.
+If the $n_k$'s are different, the asymptotic result is still valid under some mild condition, for example, $\max_k n_k / \min_k n_k = O(1)$.
+Note that the window version statistic $T_k^w(\G)$ is essentially the cumulative version statistic evaluated at the CEE with different starting blocks.
+Therefore, the asymptotic distribution is also valid for the window version statistic.
+In the special case of $w=1$, the proposed statistic reduces to the original $T(\G)$ on the most recent block, which has been shown to be $\chi^2_p$ by \cite{grambsch1994}.